Skip to main content

 • Contains both upper and lowercase letters in alternating format

-• Does not contain any portion of your name, address, date of birth, SSN, login ID, nickname, family member names, pet name, sports team name or word that appears in a dictionary spelled forward or backward
+• Does not contain any portion of your name, address, date of birth, SSN, login ID, nickname, family member names, pet name, or sports team name

 • Avoids reference to the work place or work responsibilities such as “college1”, “Rockville”, “pa$$word”, or “c0mputer”

-An easy way to create a strong password is to use an easy to remember phrase that is important to you.
-This phrase can be from a movie, book, song or a saying.
+An easy way to create a strong password is to use an easy to remember passphrase of 4 - 7 unrelated words.

 Guidelines for keeping passwords safe:

-• Change passwords immediately if an account or password is suspected to have been compromised.
+• Change passwords immediately and contact the IT Service Desk if an account or password is suspected to have been compromised

 Hackers are able to capture network traffic with little effort and chance of being caught.
 Make sure that sensitive data is encrypted during transport and not sent in clear-text.
 Only submit your credit card and other personal information to secure websites.
 How do you tell if your communications are protected (encrypted)?
 Web browsers use various methods to notify the user that the connection is secure such as: